LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

-# How to enable Autocompletion in Jupyter Notebook application
+# How to enable Autocompletion in JupyterLab application

 ## <a id="overview"></a>Overview

 **Last Updated**: April 2025

-With the rise of Data Scientists, Financial coders, Casual Developers, or Traders (aka Citizen Developers), and the rapid growth of [Jupyter](https://jupyter.org/) application, [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) and its next-generation, [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/getting_started/overview.html) is a de-facto tool of those Citizen Developers.
+With the rise of Data Scientists, Financial coders, Casual Developers, or Traders (aka Citizen Developers), and the rapid growth of [Jupyter](https://jupyter.org/) application, the [JupyterLab](https://jupyter.org/) (aka Notebook) is a de-facto tool of those Citizen Developers.
 Thanks to the [IPython kernel](https://ipython.org/), Notebook provides a powerful interactive shell, interactive data visualization, embedded documentation, and supports various programming languages such as Python (native supported), [R](https://developers.refinitiv.com/en/article-catalog/article/setup-jupyter-notebook-r), [Julia](https://datatofish.com/add-julia-to-jupyter/), and much more.

 The Notebook application is easier to use when comparing to other traditional IDEs (Integrated development environment) or Editors.
 Citizen Developers do not need much programming language or technology experience to use the Notebook application.
 However, The Jupyter Notebook also provides Coding and [*Magic*](https://ipython.readthedocs.io/en/stable/interactive/magics.html) features which make Notebook a friendly development environment for both Citizen and Professional Developers.